rxmicro/rxmicro/.github/IMPROVEMENTS.md

 # TODO Improvements

+* Add `TRACE` log level for the RxMicro Annotation Processor.
 * Converters and Validators must support an inheritance.
 * BeanSupplier must be implemented more efficient: It is necessary to set only one valid qualifier instead of an array of possible qualifiers.
 * ResponseModelToJsonConverter can convert a model to byte array without using ExchangeDataFormatConverter.